jessim/Aaron-Twackleworth/README (Repository Legend).txt

 "Tags" contains all historically released stable versions and current released version.
 "Trunk" contains the current development build and is *usually*, but not always, stable.
 Beta.
-"Branches" contain all unstable development branches, usually started from trunk.
+"Branches" contains workspace and all unstable development branches, usually started from trunk.
 Alpha.

 = = = = = =